Skip to main content

 © Visit FjordKysten og Sunnfjord

-This is the place for those who want to feel the elements on their skin.
-Paddle between narrow straits and smooth coastal rock, land on an island where you may be the only visitor that day, or let the local post boat carry you along – a living part of everyday life in the archipelago.
+This is a place for those who want to feel the elements up close.
+Paddle through narrow straits and across smooth coastal rocks, step ashore on an island where you might be the only one there that day, or join the local post boat, a living part of everyday life in this island community.

-The journey between Solund, Bulandet and Værlandet has been named one of Norway’s most beautiful round trips – and for good reason.
-Here, you come close to marine life, the deep history in the bedrock, and the resilient people who live and work at the edge of the sea.
+The journey between Solund, Bulandet and Værlandet has been named one of the most beautiful round trips in the country, and for good reason.
+Here, you get close to life at sea, the history written in the bedrock, and the people who live and work out here.

 Lundsholet